 The easiest way to find a public limited company UK is from LSE or London Stock Exchange.
 To be more specific, you can find the largest public limited companies or PLCs in the UK.

 From the FTSE 100 (Financial Times Stock Exchange 100), also popularly known as “Footsie”.
 It is basically an index where the largest PLCs in the UK are grouped together.
 These PLCs are capable of representing the whole economy of the UK.

-However, it is not mandatory for every public limited company UK to list themselves on the public stock exchange.
+However, it is not mandatory for every public limited company UK to list itself on the public stock exchange.
 A company should be chosen if it wants to be enlisted or not, or it may not even be eligible for listing.